Air Peace: Destinations

-On January 31, 2020, Air Peace announced two new destinations in India and Israel would be activated before the end of the year.
+On 31 January 2020, Air Peace announced two new destinations in India and Israel would be activated before the end of the year.
 Air Peace also operated ad hoc charter flights from Lagos to Montego Bay in Jamaica during the Christmas 2020 season.

+Interline agreements

+Air Peace currently has Interline agreements with Emirates and Hahn Air.

 Fleet

-As of January 2022, Air Peace's fleet consists of the following aircraft:
+As of June 2025, Air Peace's fleet consists of the following aircraft: